CarrotHuerta/schedule-for-google-meet/README.md

 # Schedule for Google Meet

-This repository contains the code for the Schedule for Google Meet website, developed by carrothuerta.
+This repository contains the code for the Schedule for Google Meet website.
 The website provides a user-friendly interface for accessing and viewing class schedules for different courses, along with integrated Google Meet links for virtual class sessions.

 ## Table of Contents